Ladder Operator Block-Encoding: Block-Encoding

 It is clear from this form that the block-encodings $\{U_l\}$ must all act in the same subspace as they would otherwise not yield the desired linear combination in the encoded subspace of $U_{\Tilde{A}}$.
 It is also worth noting that the block-encodings $\{U_l\}$ may all use the same block-encoding ancillae as long as the implementation of the \textit{Select} oracle ensures that the block-encoding ancillae begin in the all-zero state in the subspace in which each individual block-encoding unitary is applied.

 The overall rescaling factor of an LCO block-encoding is given by:

-As noted by Jennings et. al \cite{jennings2023efficient}, if $\Lambda = \max_l \lambda_l$, then the overall rescaling factor becomes:
+As noted by Jennings et al. \cite{jennings2023efficient}, if $\Lambda = \max_l \lambda_l$, then the overall rescaling factor becomes:

-The spacetime cost of implementing an LCO block-encoding is similar to the cost of implementing an LCU block-encoding.
-The \textit{Prepare} and \textit{Select} oracles can be implemented as described in Subsection \ref{subsec:lcu}, however, one must account for the cost of implementing the block-encoding unitaries $\{U_l\}$ when implementing \textit{Select}.
+The space-time cost for implementing an LCO block-encoding is similar to that of an LCU block-encoding.
+The \textit{Prepare} and \textit{Select} oracles can be implemented as described in subsection \ref{subsec:lcu}, however, one must account for the cost of implementing the block-encoding unitaries $\{U_l\}$ when implementing \textit{Select}.
 Additionally, if $m$ is the maximum number of block-encoding ancillae used for the block-encoding unitaries $\{U_l\}$, then an LCO block-encoding requires at least $m + \lceil \log_2 L \rceil$ block-encoding ancillae.